Lake-effect rain: Sea-effect rain

 Sea-effect rain does not need a storm system or an area of low pressure to form (much like lake-effect snow).
 In the northeastern United States for instance, the effect requires a northeast wind direction for many events, which allows the air flow to pull in the milder air from the ocean towards the land.
 When the wind moves inland, the cooler, heavy air mass over a landform acts as a lifting medium.
-The relatively warmer, lighter air arriving from the ocean is forced up, leading over the cold pool, where it cools down and condenses, forming clouds and precipitation (from rain showers to snowfall) on the coastline.
+The relatively warmer, lighter air arriving from the ocean is forced up, leading over the cold pool, where it cools down and condenses, forming clouds and precipitation (from rain shower to snowfall) on the coastline.
 As the bands move inland, they gradually diminish as the energy and moisture source dissipates.

 The quantity of condensation that develops is determined by the vertical temperature gradient between sea level and an altitude of around 5000 ft.
 The gradient plays a critical role in the arrangement of clouds and precipitation (since it impacts the amount of water vapor that is carried aloft).
 A sharper gradient can lead to higher condensation and more intense precipitation, whereas a shallower gradient can result in both minor condensation and precipitation.